frostcone/magmaguy.com/wiki/en/elitemobs/creating_bosses.md

 | `instanced` | Makes the custom boss instanced.
 Mandatory. | `true` / `false` | `false` |

 Setting bosses to instanced is mandatory for instanced dungeons to work correctly.
+We also recommend removing leashes for any instanced bosses.

 <details>